 Damages Available for Dutchess County Personal Injury Victims

-Every personal injury case is unique, but all successful personal injury victims are entitled to monetary damages.
+Every personal injury case is unique, but all true victims are entitled to monetary damages.
 Courts impose monetary damages to put the victim in a similar place they were in before the accident occurred.
 In New York, courts award plaintiffs special damages, which are economic damages that reimburse the plaintiff for the costs associated with their injuries.
 Special damages include reimbursement for the following expenses: